DavisVaughan/almanac/README.md

 as a *recurrence bundle*.

-This example creates recurrence rules for weekends and Christmas, and bundles them together along with the Thanksgiving rule.
+This example creates recurrence rules for weekends and Christmas, and bundles them together along with the Thanksgiving rule in such a way that we get the *union* of the underlying event sets.

 ``` r
 on_weekends <- weekly() %>%